scuzzydude/asimov/asimov.md

 It may be the value system itself that creates the opportunity for privileges.
 Let's say you live in up-scale neighborhood for young professionals, and you've got yourself a Tesla but find yourself working at home and not driving it much.
 You're an engineer, so you know that the type of motor, electric or gasoline, is only part of the sustainability equation.
 Another piece is the number of cars on the road and parked in garages idle.
 It takes a tremendous investment of energy and resources to produce an automobile.
 The more vehicles manufactured, more roads and infrastructure are constructed.
 For internal combustion vehicles, more oil wells are drilled.
 For EVs, each car requires a commitment to more solar or wind farms.
 There are multiple sustainability consequences for each new car built.
 Driving where you want when you want is a basic expectation of wealth or even a necessity in some cultures.
 Is there a way to balance that problem?

 Scoot can rent and lease property.
 You form a Scoot of Transportation (SOT).
 You lease a dozen EVs as well as a mini-bus and a couple of hybrid pickup trucks.
 You lease several charging parking spots in buildings scattered throughout the neighborhood, all within five minutes walking distance.
 You find that with that number of vehicles you can support the needs of a hundred residents.
 You use software to manage the capacity.
-One of your scootage introduces to a neighbor who has a personal EV but rarely uses it, so you start leasing it from the neighbor on-demand and through experimentation you find that the additional capacity allows you to add twenty more neighbors to the scootage.
+One of your scootage introduces a neighbor who has a personal EV but rarely uses it, so you start leasing it from the neighbor on-demand and through experimentation you find that the additional capacity allows you to add twenty more neighbors to the scootage.
 Holding scoot in your SOT becomes one of the selling points of the neighborhood.
 You notice that two Tesla are always parked at one of the building's charging spots during the day but gone at night.
 You introduce yourself to the owners and find one is a delivery guy and the other is an Uber driver.
 Since most of your scootage drive during the day or early evenings you find that you can increase your support to over two hundred residents by spot leasing capacity from the sleeping professional drivers.

 For the drivers in your neighborhood, it's a win-win.
 They initially must stake into the SOT with a substantial commitment, but the ongoing responsibility commitment is proportional to their usage dynamically calculated based on relative demand and administered by Scoot protocol.
 It's a shared resource.
 Each user is pledge and a responsible individual.
 SOTs require a dynamically scalable insurance scheme, meaning participants must be responsible and legal drivers.
 It is a public good for those who live in neighborhood.
 As the scootage grows the overall cost per mile falls, access to the SOT becomes a key driver of value in the neighborhood.
 Your association with other staking networks expands, and after a few years, it's possible for one of your scootage to travel all over the world and find an EV car or best available alternative for hourly use, at only a marginally higher proportional commitment than it would have cost at your local SOT.